priyanshu-panwar/Django-Library-Manager-App/README.md

 - Search bar to search for a book or author on the Home Page.
 - To Show the Borrow History of a book.
 - Users can add their review and rating for a book.
+- New books added to the Library will be shown on Home Page.